jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

     (iii) the location of, and hours of access to, the register:
     (iv) search criteria for the register:
   (h) prescribing the way in which a disciplinary matter must be considered and decided on by the Board, and the way in which decisions on that matter must be implemented:
-  (i) prescribing the manner in which rules are to be made, amended, or revoked, including the requirements for consultation with persons affected by the proposed rules:
+  (i) prescribing the manner in which rules made under section 353 are to be made, amended, or revoked, including the requirements for consultation with persons affected by the proposed rules:
   (ia) prescribing matters in respect of the acceptance and renewal of acceptance of independently qualified pool inspectors, including the fees or charges payable:
   (j) prescribing procedures for regulating and controlling the construction, maintenance, and demolition of buildings:
-  (k) prescribing the form or content of applications, or any other documentation or information required under this Act:
+  (k) prescribing the form or content of applications, or any other documentation or information that is required to accompany applications or is otherwise required under this Act:
   (ka) prescribing eligibility criteria for national multiple-use approvals:
   (kb) prescribing the period of time within which the chief executive must decide, under section 30E(1), whether to issue a national multiple-use approval:
   (kc) defining the minor customisations that may be made to plans and specifications in relation to which a national multiple-use approval has been issued when incorporating those plans and specifications into a building consent: